The SFPUC Commission approved the rate package at its May 23, 2023 public meeting.

 We are required to periodically undertake rates studies to ensure the rates customers are charged reflect the true cost of providing our services.
 Adjustments are then proposed so that all customers are treated fairly, uninterrupted services are provided, strict environmental regulations can be met, and the financial stability of our assets and systems are maintained long-term.

-To continue delivering the services that San Franciscans depend on, the SFPUC is proposing water and sewer rate increases, effective July 1, 2023.
-The proposed new rate schedule represents an average monthly bill increase of $12.69 each year for the average single-family residential household in San Francisco (about 8.3% per year).
+To continue delivering the services that San Franciscans depend on, the SFPUC increased water and sewer rates, effective July 1, 2023.
+The new rate schedule represents an average monthly bill increase of $12.69 each year for the average single-family residential household in San Francisco (about 8.3% per year).

-We are also proposing changes to the way we charge the sewer portion of your bill to better align our rates with the cost of serving our customers.
-This new structure would not change the total amount of revenue collected by the SFPUC.
+We changed the way we charged the sewer portion of your bill to better align our rates with the cost of serving our customers.
+This structure does not change the total amount of revenue collected by the SFPUC.
 It is simply a more equitable way of allocating the existing costs of managing wastewater.

 This updated methodology is standard practice among many utilities nationwide.